In-depth horticulture training for Missourians who wish to spread their knowledge of gardening.

 Moberly Area Master Gardeners

 The Moberly Area Master Gardener Club meets the second Tuesday of the month at the Randolph County Extension Office.
 From time to time the club may meet at someone's home or take a field trip.
-So, if you're interested in attending on of our meetings, please contact Judy Brown, Club President, or call 660-651-5258.
+So, if you're interested in attending on of our meetings, please contact Barb Knaebel, Club President.
 Some of our community service projects include planting and maintaining flower beds and other plantings at the Mini-Train in Rothwell Park, various local churches, the Huntsville Horse Show, and other organizations, monthly instructional exhibits and various classes at Little Dixie Regional Library, hosting an Annual Plant Sale, several appearances on the Greenhouse Program on KWIX radio, participation in Downtown Clean-up Day, consultations and providing gardening advice.

 Use Tab key to loop through the section below.
 Press Enter or Space to enter content for each tab button.
 Press Esc key to exit and to go to the next section at any time.